joshstevens19/simple-uniswap-sdk/README.md

 ### Trade

 This will generate you the trade with all the information you need to show to the user on the dApp.
 It will find the best route price for you automatically.
-You will still need to send the transaction if they confirm, we generate the transaction for you but you will still need to estimate the gas and get them to sign and send it on the dApp once they confirm it.
+You will still need to send the transaction if they confirm, we generate the transaction for you but you will still need to estimate the gas and get them to sign and send it on the dApp once they confirm the swap.

 It will also return a `hasEnoughAllowance` in the `PriceContext` trade response, if the allowance approved for moving tokens is below the amount sending to the uniswap router this will be false if not true.
 We still return the quote but if this is `false` you need to make sure you send the approval generated data first before being able to do the swap.
 We advise you check the allowance before you execute the trade which you should do anyway or it will fail onchain.
 You can use our `hasGotEnoughAllowance` method below to check and also our `generateApproveMaxAllowanceData` to generate the data to appoving moving of the tokens.